-- 1. What is the effectiveness of routine mammography screening in reducing breast cancerspecific and all-cause mortality, and how does it differ by age, risk factor, and screening interval? - 2.
-What is the effectiveness of routine mammography screening in reducing the incidence of advanced breast cancer and treatment-related morbidity, and how does it differ by age, risk factors, and screening interval? - 3.
+- 1. What is the effectiveness of routine mammography screening in reducing breast cancer- specific and all-cause mortality, and how does it differ by age, risk factors, and screening intervals? - 2.
+What is the effectiveness of routine mammography screening in reducing the incidence of advanced breast cancer and treatment-related morbidity, and how does it differ by age, risk factors, and screening intervals? - 3.
 How does the effectiveness of routine breast cancer screening in reducing breast cancerspecific and all-cause mortality vary by different screening modality? - 4.
 How does the effectiveness of routine breast cancer screening in reducing the incidence of advanced breast cancer and treatment-related morbidity vary by different screening modality? - 5.
-What are the harms of routine mammography screening, and how do they differ by age, risk factor, and screening interval? - 6.
+What are the harms of routine mammography screening, and how do they differ by age, risk factors, and screening intervals? - 6.
 How do the harms of routine breast cancer screening vary by different screening modality?